ChristeenaJose/PostalCodeConflictValidator/README.md

 The view should consist of 2 vue components:

 First component is to select multiple categories and call the controller.
 Use the vue-select library for the multi select.
 Second component is to show the selected data in a table.
-Show also the summary of all stats as the last row of the table.
-For orientation use the following screenshot: